-I’ve chatted about systems and processes before, but recently I’ve seen an influx in gurus wanting to share their SOPs too.
-I want to be the first to say that not many people understand our online teacher business world, and even though you’ve heard me talk about systems and processes, you may not truly understand them.
+I’ve chatted about systems and processes before, but recently I’ve seen an influx of gurus wanting to share their SOPs too.
+I want to be the first to say that NOT many people understand OUR online teacher business world.
+And even though you’ve heard me talk about systems and processes, you may not truly understand them.
 So I wanted to break them down and share my best strategies so you know how to make your Teachers Pay Teachers worksheets and resources sell like hotcakes!

 Without streamlining your selling on Teachers Pay Teachers, you leave your sales to chance and bank on your memory to lead the way.
 A system is something that not only brings efficiency to a process but it can also be replicated, repeated, and run again and again.
 Accordion to Team Work Iq, as the business founder and leader, you are responsible for sales, products & services, clients, finances, advertising, website content, and business strategy.

 It’s a lot, isn’t it?
 Not to mention, Teachers Pay Teachers can be a dog-eat-dog world out there when it comes to finding clients, AKA your buyers.
 So let’s break this down into small digestible pieces so you don’t feel overwhelmed and you can get started streamlining your TPT product creation and selling right away!